graycatgrayhat/PEV/chargingports.md

 - Proprietary standard.

 Information:
+The Rosenberger connector was one of the standards adopted by [energybus](https://energybus.org/) as a battery plug.

 ##### Intentionally leaving out information that can vary from brand and manufacturer, like waterproof rating, max amps or material type.
 Some points and info are a bit generic now as I wanted to do a quick post to get some input as well, picked four common ones but hope to expand the list.
+Additions might include links to known good vendors or brands, more standard spec info, and of course more charge post.